syahmikk43/E-Commerce-Pricing-Discount-Analysis/README.md

 # E-Commerce Pricing Discount Analysis
 ## Project Background
 This project focuses on analysing pricing structures and discount behaviour in an e-commerce retail environment.
-The dataset contains ~60k product-level details such as brand, category, gender, colour, current price, previous price, and recommended retail price (RRP).
+The datasets contain ~60k data that already been cleaned to 144 records of product-level details such as brand, category, gender, colour, current price, previous price, and recommended retail price (RRP).
 While it does not include sales or profit data, it still provides valuable insights into how pricing strategies differ across brands and product categories, and how discounts are applied to various product types and demographics.

 #### The analysis aims to uncover :